voostindie/vincents-productivity-suite-for-alfred/README.md

 - Set focus to an area and
     - Show the name of the area in BitBar
     - Change the desktop wallpaper
-- Create new notes according to a template and open them for editing in a text editor
+- Create new notes according to a template
+    - Either a Markdown note that is opened for editing in a text editor
+    - Or a new note in the Bear notekeeping app
 - Search for text in notes using Spotlight
 - Select a contact and:
     - Open it in Contacts